-Joe Pease is currently employed as the warehouse manager at Antics distribution.
+Joe Pease is currently employed as the video manager at Transworld Skateboarding.
 He grew up in the town of Burleigh Heads on the Gold Coast, Australia, where he progressed as a skater alongside such Aussie luminaries as Jake Duncome and Shane Cross.
 The Predatory Bird recently worked with Joe on a short, sweet part and caught up with him about such subjects as; black hoodies, police profiling, watching Shane progress as a driven young man in single-minded pursuit of his dreams and getting banned from Matt Mumford by Matt Mumford.

 Tell us about being profiled by the Police.